pyston/pyston/README.md

 ## Release packaging
 We use a script which builds automatically packages for all supported distributions via docker (will take several hours):
+NOTE: our release build process requires hardware with LBR (last branch record) support (=non virtualized Intel CPU).
 1. make sure your repos do not contain unwanted changes because they will get used to build the packages
 2. execute `$ pyston/tools/make_release.sh`
 3. output debian packages are now in `release/<version>/`.
    Inside this directory are also different "portable dir" releases made from the different distibution deb packages.
    Decide on which portable dir to use - the oldest version will run with most dists but will also bundle the oldes libs.
+4. execute `$ make tune; pyston/tools/bench_release.sh` to generate benchmark results.

 ## Checking for Pyston at runtime